tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Weaknesses

-- In order to get a masternode,you have to invest 1000 Dash into it- and not touch that money (if balance drops below 1000 Dash, one can lose voting rights and effectively be blocked from the Dash masternode network;
 - The maintaining of masternodes can be a long and arduous task- malfunctions are common;
 - ROI is not guaranteed and inconsistant (Your masternode only gets rewarded if it mines a block- most masternodes quote a 90% chance of getting paid- the system randomly decids if your node gets paid). [[7]](https://medium.com/@averagejoecrypto/masternodes-risk-vs-reward-6ca41eccfb08)
-- Masternodes are put forth with very little to no utility (only the promise of a Whitepaper);
 - By putting up a masternode, your IP address becomes publicised, and so the location of your masternode is known- node can be physically stolen. [[7]](https://medium.com/@averagejoecrypto/masternodes-risk-vs-reward-6ca41eccfb08)

 #### Opportunities for Tari